john-doherty/express-request-transfer/README.md

 * you don't need to preserve Query String and Form Variables
 * you want the user to see the new redirected URL _(and maybe bookmark it)_

-Use `req.transfer('/new-route', true)` when:
+Use `req.transfer('/new-route', preserveData)` when:

-* you want to transfer current request to another page on the same server
+* you want to transfer current request to another URL on the same server
-* you want to preserve server resources and avoid unnecessary round-trips to the server
+* you want to reduce server load by avoiding unnecessary round-trips
 * you want to preserve Query String and Form Variables _(optional)_
-* you don't need the user to see the real URL in the browser
+* you don't need the user to see the final URL in their browser

 ## Installation